• Skip to main content

 When I lived in Florida, my dogs used to chase raccoons out of the backyard every single night.
-Thankfully, they never caught one – the raccoons were to fast and agile – but what should you do if your dog actually gets close enough to attack one?
+Thankfully, they never caught one – the raccoons were too fast and agile – but what should you do if your dog actually gets close enough to attack one?

 Dogs and raccoons are in fact mortal enemies.
 They just don’t get along.
 Sure, there are probably some rare instances where someone has trained the two animals to coexist peaceably, but in general, they don’t mix.